llooker/cloudflare_block/README.md

 ## Fields
+In these reports we use all available ELS fields.

 This default field set may change at any time.
 The full list of all available fields can be found by running the following Cloudflare logs API call:

 `https://api.cloudflare.com/client/v4/zones/<zone_tag>/logs/received/fields`